 There is an existing drainage network across the site.
-There are four main watercourses which drain the proposed development site and there are numerous manmade drains that are in place predominately to drain the forestry plantations This existing drainage system will continue to function as it is during the pre-construction phase.
+There are four main watercourses which drain the proposed development site and there are numerous manmade drains that are in place predominately to drain the forestry plantations.

 However, prior to commencement of works in sub-catchments across the site, main drain inspections will be competed to ensure ditches and streams are free from debris and blockages that may impede drainage.
 It is proposed to complete these inspections on a catchment by catchment basis as the construction works develop across the site, as works in all areas will not commence simultaneously.